 In "Twins Pique" near the end the babies break into Phil and Lil's dad's office desk to get his "quackulator" (calculator) among the objects they toss out include a magazine with a woman on the cover in a Playboy Bunny outfit.

-An episode of Rugrats has Tommy say he needs something hard and thin to put through the Chinese fingertrap in able to take it off his fingers.
+An episode has Tommy say he needs something hard and thin to put through the Chinese fingertrap in able to take it off his fingers.
 He then puts his hands into his diaper... to get a screwdriver, but even so...

 An even better (or worse) line occurred in the episode in which Chuckie became obsessed with playing with an inflatable clown doll named Boppo to the point of ignoring the other babies.
 Says Phil, "A kid his age should be outside playing with his friends, not sitting alone in his room bopping his Boppo."
 Cue massive Double Take.